-Draft WSIS+10 Vision for WSIS Beyond 2015
+Draft WSIS+10 Vision Beyond 2015

 C7.
 ICT Applications: E-Learning

 1. Vision

 For the post-2015 era, we envision inclusive Knowledge Societies, in which e-learning will truly transform formal and non-formal education for all (EFA), will facilitate lifelong learning and global access to information and knowledge, it will help provide media, information literacy (21st century) and work skills and will offer a medium for expression and communication, allowing also to meet specific needs of all learners and to improve the effectiveness of administrative and planning tasks in education systems.